Scheme Interpreter

 python3 ok -q 01

-After you complete this problem, you can start your slightly improved Scheme interpreter (with python3 scheme.py).
-You should now be able to look up built-in procedure names:
+After you complete this problem, start your Scheme interpreter (with python3 scheme.py) and you should now be able to look up built-in procedure names:

 scm> +